 The window can be resized and rearranged like all panels/tabs in Memsource editors.
 If the target segment in the translation grid is empty, the target preview also shows the original text.
 However, as soon as editing starts, it is shown in the target preview, which reflects any changes made in the translated segments on a real-time basis.

 Using the Preview While Translating

 Users can navigate from the translation grid to the preview window and the other way around.
 When a user clicks on a segment to be translated, the respective text in the preview window is highlighted showing the position of the translated segment within the document.
 Additionally, when a user clicks on a text within the preview, the translation grid jumps to the respective segment to be edited straightaway.
 The preview also helps while running the QA – if a user clicks on a warning, it navigates them to the position within the document.

 File Types Supported

-The preview currently supports rich text and will soon support images for MS Word documents.
+The preview currently supports rich text and will soon support images for MS Word documents (for the most updated list, visit our Help Forum).
 We are also working on bringing the preview for other file types in the near future.
 The graph below shows which of the Top 10 most common file types translated in Memsource are currently supported.
 InDesign files have a PDF-based preview through an integration with FrontLab.